 Many programs will define partners as “active” as soon as they’ve made a single successful referral or sale, but it’s worth figuring out what determines whether a partner is truly active in your program.

-When Looka rebuilt their partner engagement strategy, they discovered that even partners who successfully made their first sale were still quick to drop out of the program.
+When Looka rebuilt their partner engagement strategy in 2020, they discovered that even partners who successfully made their first sale were still quick to drop out of the program.
 It turned out a single sale wasn’t enough to prove the value of the program to partners; however, there was a huge jump in activity once partners successfully made their second sale.
 With that information, Looka rebuilt their program into three tiers:

 - Tier C: Under 2 sales a month, including all new partners